WGBH-MLA/openvault3/app/views/exhibits/advocates.md

 *The Advocates* therefore illustrates the challenges of explaining public affairs while allowing for alternative points of view to have legitimacy.
 I believe that was Roger’s objective early on in the show, by assigning us roles more like barristers, before the show evolved to a point where the advocates began bringing a personal perspective to their arguments.

-When the show went off the air after its revival in 1979, David Kuhn of WGBH wrote a letter looking back on the show.
+When the show went off the air after its revival in 1979, David Kuhn of GBH wrote a letter looking back on the show.
 In it he said:

 >
 “No other form has emerged on television which allows expert witnesses to give their testimony and then subject them to the rigor of tough cross-examination.
 No other program has *The Advocates*’ commitment to equal time and equal attention to both sides of a debate.
 No other program has so high an investment in thorough preparation and research for each broadcast.
 We have now ended production, and have no firm commitments for future funding....*The Advocates* should be part of the great debates which confront the nation.
 What we do on television can make a difference.
 I think the tone of our work can influence public policy in this country, and can raise the level of public discussion." [<sup>59</sup>](#footnote-59)